cyberbotics/webots-doc/reference/supervisor.md

 `wb_supervisor_field_set_sf_*()` functions but with a multiple `field` (MF) argument.
 They take an additional `index` argument which refers to the index of the item in the multiple field.
-The type of the field has to match with the name of the function used and the index should be comprised between 0 and the total number of item minus one, otherwise the value of the field remains unchanged (and a warning message is displayed).
+The type of the field has to match with the name of the function used and the index should be comprised between minus the total number of items and the total number of items minus one, otherwise the value of the field remains unchanged (and a warning message is displayed).
+Using a negative index starts the count from the last element of the field until the first one.
+Index -1 represents the last item and the first item is represented by index 0 or minus number of items.

 > **note**:
 Since Webots 7.4.4, the inertia of a solid is no longer automatically reset when